mitchtabian/FlutterPlayground/README.md

 	- Is there a "main thread" issue?
 9. Memory leaks?
     - Can you leak memory?
+        - Yes you can.
+And I have no idea how to detect.
     - how can you detect? (ex: Leak Canary on android)
 10. Animations on navigation?
     - At this point everything I've seen just looks like an activity navigation.
 Which looks like crap.